 While writing automated tests requires an investment of time and effort, the benefits of rapid feedback and visibility of how deployable the code is mean automated tests soon pay for themselves.
 But building a test suite is not something you do once and forget.

 Continuing to build in automated test coverage for new features and feeding in findings from exploratory testing will keep your test suite effective and efficient.
-It’s also worth taking the time to see how your tests are performing, and whether it’s worth re-ordering or breaking down the steps in your process to get some feedback sooner.
+It’s also worth taking the time to see how it is performing, and whether it’s worth re-ordering or breaking down the steps in your work to get some feedback sooner.